artikhalit/dataStructuresLab/README.md

-I upload my some practice at Data Structures.
+I upload my some practices at Data Structures.